HansJoakimPersson/dotfiles/README.md

 # Git credentials
 # Not in the repository, to prevent people from accidentally committing under my name
 GIT_AUTHOR_NAME="Joakim Persson"
-GIT_COMMITTER_NAME="$GIT_AUTHOR_NAME"
 git config --global user.name "$GIT_AUTHOR_NAME"

 GIT_AUTHOR_EMAIL="mail@mailinator.com"
-GIT_COMMITTER_EMAIL="$GIT_AUTHOR_EMAIL"
 git config --global user.email "$GIT_AUTHOR_EMAIL"
 ```

 You could also use `~/.extra` to override settings, functions and aliases from my dotfiles repository.
-It’s probably better to [fork this repository](https://github.com/mathiasbynens/dotfiles/fork) instead, though.
+It’s probably better to [fork this repository](https://github.com/HansJoakimPersson/dotfiles/fork) instead, though.

 ## Aliases and Functions

 To keep things easy, the `~/.bashrc` and `~/.bash_profile` files are extremely simple, and should never need to be modified.
 Instead, add your aliases, functions, settings, etc into corresponding file.
 They're all automatically sourced when a new shell is opened.
 Take a look, I have [a lot of aliases and functions](source).
 I even have a [fancy prompt](.bash_prompt) that shows the current directory, time and current git/svn repo status.

 ## ¯\\_(ツ)_/¯ Warning / Liability

 > Warning:
-The creator of this repo is not responsible if your machine ends up in a state you are not happy with.
+> The creator of this repo is not responsible if your machine ends up in a state you are not happy with.
 If you are concerned, look at the code to review everything this will do to your machine :)

 ## Feedback